nandabritto/Covid-19_vaccines/README.md

 + Types page

-At the very beginning of this page, users can find three buttons to lead them to each vaccine type explanation.
+At the very beginning of this page, users can find three buttons.
+When they click on the button, it leads to each vaccine type explanation.
 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/buttons-desktop.png">

 All the buttons are responsive and adapt to all size screens.

 <img src="https://github.com/nandabritto/MS1/blob/975f77a878bd8703cfb5a73127168f06951610ad/images/readme_images/buttons-mobile.png">

-Gives users information about different vaccines mechanism of action.
+This section will allow the user to understand the mechanism of action of each type of Covid-19 vaccine through text and a detailed scheme (with click to enlarge feature).

 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/mrna-vaccine.png">
 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/viral-vector.png">